Introduction to Cisco NetFlow

 How to Collect NetFlow Data

-Typically network administration teams employ NetFlow monitoring tools for NetFlow data collection and analysis.
-A NetFlow monitoring tool uses a NetFlow collector to gather network packets and export the flow data from NetFlow-enabled devices.
+Typically network administration teams employ NetFlow monitoring tools for flow data collection and analysis.
+A NetFlow monitoring tool uses a flow collector to gather network packets and export the flow data from flow-enabled devices.
 A NetFlow analyzer is then used to process the raw flow data into meaningful insights through visualizations, real-time alerts, and historical reports.

 Monitoring NetFlow requires three components: